Chestermere: Summer village

 Following the irrigation development, the lake began to be used for recreation.
 People would lease land from the Western Irrigation District (WID) (which took control of the land from CPR in 1944), build cabins and stay on the lake during the summer months.
 In 1959, the Chestermere Cabin Owners Association (CCOA) was incorporated with approximately 50 members.
 The CCOA held events, bought a fire truck for the community, worked to reduce pollution in the lake, planted trees, and arranged for electricity and natural gas for the cabins.

 As more people began to live around Chestermere Lake, residents wanted to secure long-term leases.
 In 1975, the CCOA bought the land from the WID and then transferred it to the residents.
 By 1977, the lake boasted 120 permanent homes and gained official status as the Summer Village of Chestermere Lake on April 1, 1977.
 As a summer village, the residents of Chestermere gained more political influence and were able to begin adding services and amenities or encouraging infrastructure and developments such as fire and protection services, improved roads, a community hall, street lights, a recreation centre, local businesses and a golf course.

 Town

 By 1992, Chestermere's population had increased to 1,043 permanent residents.
 On March 1, 1993, the Summer Village of Chestermere Lake officially changed its status and name to the Town of Chestermere.
 Becoming a town gave the residents more local and political authority.
 The town continued developing amenities and services for residents and its population has grown to 17,203 residents as recorded by its 2014 municipal census.
 In late 2014, town council voted in favour of pursuing city status, which became effective January 1, 2015.

 City

 Chestermere's town council voted to apply for city status on September 29, 2014 when it was the fastest growing Town in Alberta.
 It became Alberta's 18th city on January 1, 2015.

+In December 2023, mayor Jeff Colvin, three of the six city councillors, and three administrators were removed from office by Alberta Municipal Affairs minister Ric McIver, after the city failed to comply with recommendations in a 2022 third party report.
+As of December 4, 2023, the city is governed by a provincially-appointed administrator.